iwona-pekala/a11y-bug-fixes/html/dialog/dialog-role-or-name-not-read-by-screen-readers.md

 2. Is it Android TalkBack or iOS VoiceOver?
    - If **Yes**
         - This is TalkBack issue only - If you are sure that no other screen readers are affected, then STOP.
 This is a bug in TalkBack, there is no workaround.
         - This is iOS VoiceOver, there is a role, there is no name, but the role should be read.
 Add a name, VoiceOver doesn't read dialog role, when a name is missing.
 Retest.
-Start over if the issue persists.
+Go to the Role section if the issue persists.
    - If **No** - Go to the Role section.

 ## Role
 1. Find HTML for the dialog's container.
 2. Is the container the `<dialog>` tag?
-   - If **Yes** - go to the name section
+   - If **Yes** - go to the next list item
    - If **No** - apply dialog role **AND** go to the Name section
+3. Does the <dialog> tag have `role` attribute?
+   - If **Yes** - `role="dialog"` - if it wasn't added as a workaround for a browser/screen reader not supporting <dialog> - remove it.
+Go to the Name section.
+   - If **Yes** - `role` value is other than `dialog` - remove the role attribute entirely.
+Retest.
+Go to the Name section if the issue persists.
+   - If **No** - go the the name section
-3. Does the container have a `role="dialog"` attribute?
+5. Does the non <dialog> container have a `role="dialog"` attribute?
    - If **Yes** - go to the Name section
    - If **No** - apply dialog role **AND** go to the Name section